ubuntu-openstack/zopenstack/README-queens-multi-lpar.md

 OpenStack Pike using [Juju](https://jujucharms.com) 2 on [Ubuntu Server](https://www.ubuntu.com/server)
 16.04.

-The bundle for this deployment can be found [here](bundles/lpar/xenial-queens-stable.yaml) with deployment instructions [here](README-lpar.md)
+The bundles for this deployment can be found here: [xenial](bundles/lpar/xenial-queens-stable.yaml) or [bionic](bundles/lpar/bionic-queens-stable.yaml) with deployment instructions [here](README-lpar.md)

 This bundle was deployed on S390x Lpars, Configured with 5 Lpars roughtly 20 Processors each and around 49GB Ram.
 With at least 2 shared disks if not more.